fijter/one-command-tangle/README.md

 ## Notes

+- Your private tangle will run on http://localhost:14265
 - With the default settings all 2.7Pi on this testnet will be available on the seed `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999`
 - If you want to start Compass again after stopping it make sure to remove the `-bootstrap` line from `docker-compose.yml` before starting again.